Sohmsss/conversational-design-starter/README.md

 - API keys are encrypted using AES-256-CBC before storage
 - Set the `ENCRYPTION_KEY` environment variable for production use
 - Default encryption key is used for development only (not secure for production)

+## Deployment

+### Environment Variables

+For production deployments (Railway, Heroku, etc.), you can use environment variables instead of the API Keys UI:

+- `OPENAI_API_KEY` - Your OpenAI API key
+- `ANTHROPIC_API_KEY` - Your Anthropic API key
+- `ENCRYPTION_KEY` - (Optional) Custom encryption key for local file encryption

+The application will prioritize environment variables over the API Keys JSON file.
+This is ideal for:
+- Shared deployments (workshops, demos)
+- Production environments
+- CI/CD pipelines

+### Railway Deployment

+1. Create a new project on [Railway](https://railway.app)
+2. Connect your GitHub repository
+3. Add environment variables in Railway dashboard:
+   - `OPENAI_API_KEY` or `ANTHROPIC_API_KEY`
+   - `PORT` (Railway sets this automatically)
+4. Deploy!

+**Note**: For workshops with multiple users sharing one API key, environment variables are the recommended approach.
+Remember to monitor your API usage and disable keys after the event.

 ## API Endpoints